AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 NUMBER
 ## Function: RoundDown
-Get the number rounded down to number of decimalplaces.
+Get the number rounded down to number of decimal places.

 No additional remarks available
 #### Signature